GAA gives go ahead for Liam Miller tribute at Páirc Uí Chaoimh

 Tickets for the September 25th game between a Manchester Utd Legends XI and a Celtic/Republic of Ireland XI, which had been scheduled for the 7,300-seater Turner’s Cross, sold out within minutes.

-In a joint statement on Saturday, the GAA and the organising committee of the Miller tribute said the match would go ahead at Páirc Uí Chaoimh and that there would also be a GAA event in advance of the game.
+In a joint statement on Saturday, the GAA and the tribute organisers said the match would go ahead at Páirc Uí Chaoimh and that there would also be a GAA event as part of the occasion.

-The Irish Times understands that as part of a compromise with organisers, a fundraiser for seriously injured GAA players is to be held.
+A GAA source confirmed to The Irish Times that the full proceeds will go to the organisers of the benefit match and it will be at their discretion what other charitable causes benefit.

 “The details will be finalised in the coming weeks,” the groups said.
 “The GAA would like to wish the family of Liam Miller and the organisers every success in their efforts.”